RavulapalliManas/Zebrafish-tracker-/README.md

 - Camera should cover the entire tank and if possible use a ND/ polarizing filter to reduce glare and reflections
 - Ideally camera should be at-least 1080p 60fps but we can work with lower resolutions namely 720p 30fps
 - Fix the camera strongly so that it doesn't shake during recording and ensure no moving objects within frame other than fish
+- Fish size must be medium small to large size for ideal tracking if the fish is too small ensure that water in tank isn't cloudy
+- Ensure that camera lens and tank glass are clean and free from dust and smudges as it may affect the tracking

 ## Usage
 -